ETC Announces Fiscal 2015 First Quarter Results

-Net sales in the 2014 first quarter were $12.6 million, a decrease of $3.5 million, or 21.7%, compared to 2013 first quarter net sales of $16.1 million.
-The decrease reflects decreased Aircrew Training System (“ATS”) sales to the U.S. Government and decreased sterilizer sales to Domestic customers, offset in part, by increased ATS and sterilizer sales to International customers.
-Given the continued progress made on U.S. Government sales contracts in the Company’s backlog, the Company anticipates the concentration of sales to the U.S. Government will continue to lessen in fiscal 2014.
+Net sales in the 2015 first quarter were $10.7 million, a decrease of $1.9 million, or 15.1%, compared to 2014 first quarter net sales of $12.6 million.
+The reduction reflects decreased ATS sales to the U.S. Government and International customers, and decreased sales of monoplace chambers to Domestic customers, offset in part, by increased sales of our other Commercial/Industrial products to Domestic customers.
+Given the current progress made on U.S. Government contracts in the Company’s sales backlog, the Company anticipates the concentration of sales to the U.S. Government will continue to lessen in fiscal 2015.

-Gross profit for the 2014 first quarter was $3.7 million compared to $6.4 million in the 2013 first quarter, a decrease of $2.7 million, or 42.5%.
-The significant decrease in gross profit was a combination of both lower net sales and lower gross profit margin percentage due to increased costs as a result of damage to one of our devices associated with a U.S. Government contract during the testing phase and inefficiencies as a result of additional work required on several other contracts.
+Gross profit for the 2015 first quarter was $2.8 million compared to $3.7 million in the 2014 first quarter, a decrease of $0.9 million, or 23.9%.
+The significant decrease in gross profit was a combination of both lower net sales and lower gross profit margin percentage due to inefficiencies as a result of additional work required on several contracts, for which we are currently pursuing recovery.
+On April 24, 2014, we reached a favorable settlement agreement on the first of these recoveries that partially offset the effects of the additional work.
+Gross profit margin as a percentage of net sales decreased to 26.4% for the 2015 first quarter compared to 29.5% for the 2014 first quarter.

 Interest Expense, Net

-Interest expense, net, for the 2014 first quarter was $172 thousand compared to $214 thousand in the 2013 first quarter, a decrease of $42 thousand despite a higher level of bank borrowing due primarily to the results of the 2012 Financial Restructuring.
+Interest expense, net, for the 2015 first quarter was $149 thousand compared to $172 thousand in the 2014 first quarter, a decrease of $23 thousand, or 13.4%, due primarily to a lower level of bank borrowing, which was achieved by a significant increase in cash generated by operating activities.

-During the 2014 first quarter, as a result of an increase in costs and estimated earnings in excess of billings on uncompleted long-term percentage of completion (“POC”) contracts and a decrease in accounts payable, the Company used $4.8 million of cash in operating activities compared to $0.6 million of cash used in operating activities in the 2013 first quarter.
-Under POC revenue recognition, these accounts represent the timing differences of spending on production activities versus collecting on long-term contracts.
+During the 2015 first quarter, as a result of a decrease in accounts receivable and costs and estimated earnings in excess of billings on uncompleted long-term percentage of completion (“POC”) contracts, the Company generated $5.1 million of cash from operating activities compared to $4.9 million of cash used in operating activities during the 2014 first quarter.
+Under POC revenue recognition, these accounts represent the timing differences of spending on production activities versus the collecting of customer payments.

-Cash used for investing activities primarily relates to funds used for capital expenditures in equipment and software development.
-The Company’s investing activities used $0.3 million in the 2014 first quarter compared to $0.5 million in the 2013 first quarter.
+Cash used for investing activities primarily relates to funds used for capital expenditures of equipment and software development.
+The Company’s investing activities used $0.4 million in the 2015 first quarter compared to $0.3 million in the 2014 first quarter.

-The Company’s financing activities provided $3.5 million of cash in the 2014 first quarter, which primarily reflected borrowings under the Company’s various lines of credit, and was offset, in part, by payments on the Term Loan.
-In the 2013 first quarter, net cash provided by financing activities totaled $0.8 million, primarily for borrowings under the line of credit, offset in part, by dividends paid on Preferred Stock.
+The Company’s financing activities used $4.8 million of cash in the 2015 first quarter, which primarily reflected repayments under the Company’s various lines of credit and payments on the Term Loan, and was offset, in part, by a decrease in restricted cash.
+In the 2014 first quarter, net cash provided by financing activities totaled $3.7 million, primarily from borrowings under the Company’s various lines of credit and a decrease in restricted cash, offset in part, by payments on the Term Loan.

 This news release contains forward-looking statements, which are based on management's expectations and are subject to uncertainties and changes in circumstances.
 Words and expressions reflecting something other than historical fact are intended to identify forward-looking statements, and these statements may include terminology such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "future", "predict", "potential", "intend", or "continue", and similar expressions.
 We base our forward-looking statements on our current expectations and projections about future events or future financial performance.
 Our forward-looking statements are subject to known and unknown risks, uncertainties and assumptions about ETC and its subsidiaries that may cause actual results to be materially different from any future results implied by these forward-looking statements.
 We caution you not to place undue reliance on these forward-looking statements.